Koredotcom/docs/docs/xo/automation/natural-language/training/training-validations.md

 <ol start="3"><li>Hover over the validation options and view the following recommendations:</li></ol>

-* Hover on the **Error** icon to view the recommendations to resolve the error.
+Hover on the **Error** icon to view the recommendations to resolve the error.

 <img src="../images/hover-over-error-icon.png" alt="hover over error icon" title="hover over error icon" style="border: 1px solid gray; zoom:75%;">

 <div class="admonition warning">
 <p class="admonition-title">Important</p>
 <p>An Error is displayed when the intent has a definite problem that impacts the virtual assistant’s accuracy or intent score.
-Errors are high severity problems.Hover on the **Warning** icon and follow the instructions in the warning to enhance the training for ML utterances.</p></div>
+Errors are high severity problems.Hover on the <b>Warning</b> icon and follow the instructions in the warning to enhance the training for ML utterances.</p></div>

 <img src="../images/training-warning.png" alt="training warning" title="training warning" style="border: 1px solid gray; zoom:75%;">